Rosetta Stone vs Babbel vs Duolingo: Best Language Learning App

 Insight: Duolingo wins in quantity, Rosetta Stone wins in pronunciation, and Babbel wins in real-world practicality.

-What Are the Costs of Rosetta Stone, Babbel, and Duolingo?
+What Are The Costs Of Rosetta Stone, Babbel, and Duolingo?

 1. Rosetta Stone Costs